 In the New Farm wizard, this farm is sized as:

-- Min Servers = 1
+- Min VMs = 1

-- Max Servers = 3
+- Max VMs = 3

-- Sessions per Server = 20
+- Sessions per VM = 20

 In the creation workflow:

-Server 1 remains powered up and ready to provide user sessions.
+VM 1 remains powered up and ready to provide user sessions.

 As users log off of their sessions:

 A best practice for virtual machine maintenance is to restart the VMs from time to time, to clear out cached resources or any memory leaks from third-party applications in the VM.
 The Horizon Cloud rolling maintenance feature provides for restoring normal health across the farm in an automated way.
 The typical action is to restart the VMs.
-Horizon Cloud offers an additional option to rebuild the server VMs, by deleting the VMs and reprovisioning them based on the latest published image used for that farm.
-The rebuild option provides a convenient way to ripple image updates across the farm's servers automatically and regularly.
+Horizon Cloud offers an additional option to rebuild the farm's VMs, by deleting the VMs and reprovisioning them based on the latest published image used for that farm.
+The rebuild option provides a convenient way to ripple image updates across the farm's VMs automatically and regularly.
 The rebuild option avoids needing manual intervention as a part of routine operations.